-The Faculty Development Conference is an informative and engaging program that supports those new to the faculty role but also seeks to provide educational opportunities for those that are more seasoned educators.
-Seasoned academic nurse leaders share with you their expertise and key principles for innovative and engaging course design while also addressing aspects of the faculty role related to creating an active learning environment, clinical teaching, and student evaluation.
+The Faculty Development Pre-Conference is an informative and engaging program that has been re-envisioned this year to focus on implementation of the AACN Essentials.
+Faculty at all levels will learn practical strategies for adapting their curricula, review AACN resources that support the Essentials implementation, explore the fundamentals of competency-based education, and receive guidance on curriculum mapping.
+Seasoned academic nurse leaders will share their expertise and key principles for innovative course design while addressing aspects of the faculty role related to creating an active learning environment, robust clinical teaching, and effective student evaluation.

 Individuals new to the faculty role looking to gain confidence in teaching and experienced faculty seeking to expand their skillset.

-The Faculty Development Conference will be offered as an in-person event prior to Transform 2021.
+The Faculty Development Pre-Conference is offered as an in-person event prior to Transform 2022.